Egypt·November 3 - 13 2023

 Red Sea Extension Day 1 (day 11): Monday, November 13th, 2023

-Upon arrival in Sharm Elshekh, we’ll drive for approx. 1 hour to the small city of Dahab.
+Upon arrival in Sharm Elshekh, we’ll drive for approximately an hour to the small city of Dahab.
 Dahab, which means Gold in Arabic, is a true oasis in the desert of Sinai, the land of the prophets.
-Dahab is considered by the well-travelled to be Egyptian hipster paradise, an eclectic fusion of Bedouin and Rasta culture with an artsy beach atmosphere.
+The well-traveled consider Dahab an Egyptian hipster paradise.
+It boasts an eclectic fusion of Bedouin and Rasta culture with an artsy beach atmosphere.

-The Red Sea is well known for its crystal waters and is a top destination for scuba diving and snorkeling.
-Here we’ll also be introduced to the Bedouin culture, native to the area.
+The Red Sea is well known for its crystal waters and is a top destination for scuba diving and snorkeling, and we'll discover the Bedouin culture native to this area.

-Our hotel, The Jaz Dahabeya hotel faces the gulf of Aquaba in the Red Sea.
-It’s surrounded by the beach with mountains behind.
-Its relaxing pool awaits right outside your bedroom door.
+Our hotel, The Jaz Dahabeya, faces the Gulf of Aqaba in the Red Sea.
+It’s surrounded by a beach against a mountainous backdrop.
+There's a relaxing pool right outside your bedroom door.
 Today’s agenda is a relaxing one.
-We’ll have lunch at our hotel while enjoying stunning views of the Red Sea.
+Enjoy lunch at the hotel, accompanied by stunning Red Sea views.

-Later, we’ll go on a stroll through the little town of Dahab to orient ourselves.
-We’ll check out the port and the lighthouse as well as the market and some good souvenir shops.
-The town is famous for seafood, so our dinner will be at one of the best local restaurants, Ali Baba.
-Back to hotel for star gazing around our swimming pool.
+Later, we’ll stroll through the little town of Dahab to discover what it holds.
+We’ll check out the port, the lighthouse, the market, and some good souvenir shops.
+The town is famous for seafood, so we'll have our dinner at one of the best local restaurants, Ali Baba.
+Back to the hotel for star gazing around our swimming pool.

 Included